 --- plus ---

-Microsoft Defender for Office 365 Plan 1 and Defender for Office 365 Plan 2 are each available as an add-on for certain subscriptions.
-To learn more, here's another link Feature availability across Microsoft Defender for Office 365 plans.
+- Microsoft Defender for Office 365 Plan 1 and Defender for Office 365 Plan 2 are each available as an add-on for certain subscriptions.
+To learn more, see Feature availability across Microsoft Defender for Office 365 plans.

-The Safe Documents feature is only available to users with the Microsoft 365 A5 or Microsoft 365 E5 Security licenses (not included in Microsoft Defender for Office 365 plans).
+- Safe Documents is available to users with the Microsoft 365 A5 or Microsoft 365 E5 Security licenses (not included in Microsoft Defender for Office 365 plans).